stripe/stripe-dotnet/readme.md

 ![Stripe](https://stripe.com/img/navigation/logo.png?2)

-We are aware of issues relating to UWP and Xamarin.
-Both are being worked on now and will be fixed asap.
+The latest release (6.0.1) has fixed the cross platform issues with UWP and Xamarin.
+Enjoy!
+I will get this available on the Xamarin store when time allows.

 **Release: 6.0.0**
 Stripe.net now supports .NET 4.5+ and is a portable class library.
 UWP, .NET Core, Windows 8, WindowsPhone 8.0+, and Xamarin are now supported.